1 February 2019

 Secure your wireless network: follow the steps

 Ever more devices are connected to the internet: computers, phones, tablets, televisions, cars, etc. Securing your wireless network is therefore essential.
 Yes, but how?
 Follow these steps.

-Your Wi-Fi access point always has a default administrator password.
+Your Wi-Fi access point always has a default password.
 Generally it is called the "User password" and is on the back of your modem.
-This password allows you to enter the configuration menu for your modem and change the password for connecting to the wireless network (generally called the "Wireless key").
+This password allows you to enter the configuration menu for your modem and change the password for connecting to the wireless network.

-Tip : choose a name which is easy to recognise but does no contain any personnal information.
+Tip : choose a name which is easy to recognize but does no contain any personal information.

 Secure your equipment

 You have followed the steps above and your wireless network is now completely safe: great!
 But you still have one little thing you need to do to ensure you can surf with the utmost safety: secure the devices connected to your network.

 Are you not quite sure which devices are connected to your network?
 Use a network scanner such as Fing.
 This application will identify each connected peripheral.
 Once you have identified all the peripherals, you can ensure that they are all properly secured.
 The best solution is to make sure that these devices always run the latest version of their operating system or software.